chenz16/path_planning/README.md

 	      s_path.push_back(s_path.back() + speed * INTERVAL);
 	    }

--  This lane keeping strategy also does special handling for the firs move in order to move the vehicle.
+-  This lane keeping strategy also does special handling for the first move in order to move the vehicle.

 		double last_speed = -1; // last speed from previous plan
 		int newplan_start  = -1; // step to start the new plan